grafana/loki/docs/sources/installation/helm/migrate-from-distributed/index.md

   action: "drop"
 ```

-This leverages the fact the the new deployment adds a `app.kubernetes.io/component` label of either `read` for the Read pods, `write` for the Write pods, and `canary` for the Loki Canary pods.
+This leverages the fact that the new deployment adds a `app.kubernetes.io/component` label of either `read` for the Read pods, `write` for the Write pods, and `canary` for the Loki Canary pods.
 These annotations are not present in the `loki-distributed` deployment, so this should only match logs from the new deployment.

 ### Deploy new Loki Cluster